Question: I watch a lot of porn that I am not that interested in acting out in reality. Am I just in denial about what I'm aroused to?

 But before I start addressing your concern directly, I want to first explore the likely cultural origins of your distress.
 We live in a sexual culture that is very black and white; it’s all or nothing.
 Either you’re gay or hetero; male or female; an “ass man” or a “boob man;” either you like having peanut butter licked off of you or you don’t.

-It’s this categorical, social construction of sexuality that does not recognize the gray area that most of us truly live in.
+It’s this categorical, social construction of sexuality that does not recognize the gray area where most of us truly live.
 And this is where the distress comes from.
-If you identify as a heterosexual cisman and are currently in a relationship with a femme-presenting, blonde, 21-year-old ciswoman, what does it mean for you if you find yourself aroused to a more masculine-presenting, dark-haired, 60-year-old ciswoman?
-Or aroused to the thought of receiving anal sex from a strap-on dildo from someone named Sadie the Sadist?
+If you identify as a heterosexual cis man and are currently in a relationship with a femme-presenting, blonde, 21-year-old cis woman, what does it mean for you if you find yourself aroused to a more masculine-presenting, dark-haired, 60-year-old cis woman?
+Or aroused to the thought of receiving anal sex from a strap-on dildo that is attached to someone named Sadie the Sadist?
 Or having an anonymous sexual encounter with a pair of Uggs?

 It doesn't necessarily have to mean anything.

 These arousing thoughts and fantasies are often concerning because it challenges our unnecessarily rigid sexual identity.
 A hetero man can still identify as hetero if they find a video of a masturbating man arousing.
 A kinky person can still identify as kinky even though 80% of their masturbatory fantasies are of sexual behaviors approved of by the Catholic Church.